If you have never, or rarely, visited an Orthodox church it can seem “foreign” and confusing at first. Please keep in mind:

 During the Eucharist

 Only those baptized and chrismated in the Holy Orthodox Church receive Communion.
-If you are an Orthodox Christian and are prepared by recent confession, prayer, and fasting, you are welcome to approach the Holy Mysteries.
+If you are an Orthodox Christian and have prepared yourself by recent confession, prayer, and fasting, you are welcome to approach the Holy Mysteries.
+We do not practice "open communion" because to receive the sacrament is to declare one’s commitment to the Orthodox Faith.
+Wait until you have accepted the Orthodox teachings on the mystery of the Eucharist, and have been received into Christ’s Holy Orthodox Church, before coming forward for Communion.

-After taking Holy Communion (and also at the end of the liturgy), we Orthodox eat a piece of bread called antidoron.
-This bread is blessed but is not Holy Communion.
+After taking Holy Communion (and also at the end of the liturgy), we Orthodox eat a piece of blessed bread.
+(It is not Holy Communion).
 If a parishioner offers you a piece of this bread, please, accept and eat it!
-This bread, having been blessed, should be eaten respectfully, dropping as few crumbs as possible.
+As it is blessed, please eat it respectfully, dropping as few crumbs as possible.

 Kissing the Cross, the Gospel, and the Priest’s Hand

 At the end of Divine Liturgy, we all come forward to kiss the cross and receive a final piece of antidoron.
-Similarly, at the end of Vespers, and during Orthros, we come forward to kiss the Gospel book.
+(Similarly, at the end of Vespers, and during Orthros, we come forward to kiss the Gospel book.)
+We also at these times kiss the hand of our priest.
+After all, the priest offers the Holy Gifts of Christ's Body and Blood on our behalf.
+We do not expect non-Orthodox visitors to kiss the priest’s hand.
+You may kiss the cross, or gospels if you wish.
+Please do come forward to receive antidoron and exchange a ”Good morning!” with Father John or Father Spyridon.

 After the Service